 Visit the Tree

-The National Christmas Tree Lighting ceremony is the beginning of three weeks of celebration in holiday music in the nation’s capital.
-Musical groups from Washington D.C. and across the country provide holiday entertainment to the countless visitors for a one of a kind holiday experience set against the backdrop of the National Christmas Tree.
-The 2017 National Christmas Tree Music Program schedule can be found here.
+The National Christmas Tree Lighting Ceremony is the beginning of two weeks of celebration in holiday music in the nation’s capital.
+Musical groups from Washington, D.C. and across the country provide holiday entertainment to the countless visitors for a one of a kind holiday experience set against the backdrop of the National Christmas Tree.
+See 2019 National Christmas Tree Music Program schedule here.

 If you have questions about visiting the National Christmas Tree or need help planning your visit, please contact President’s Park at 202-208-1631.